GKHell/CppJayCode/RevisionQuesions.md

 6. write a recursion function to print all odd numbers of the given range.

-7. create a header file to perform all arithmetic operation by using switch to make more realist.
+7. create a header file to perform all arithmetic operations by using switch to make more realist.